 Very few people, if any, can duplicate viral content over and over again, so stop trying or expecting it.
 Instead, create more great content and you’ll build up a community of incredible readers hanging on your every word.

 #24 – You Only Use Spelling/Grammar Check for Editing

-Many new bloggers only use a simple spelling/grammar check from a program, such as Microsoft Word.
+Many new bloggers only use a simple spelling/grammar check from a program, such as Microsoft Word, which is one of the most common blogging mistakes.
 This is good, but only the beginning of the editing process.
 You need more than just a simple check to catch the mistakes.

 It’s not necessary to make your content perfect, but the wrong typo can change the entire meaning of a sentence or paragraph.
 Make sure you take the time to edit your content before publishing properly.

 Blogging for Beginners Action Step: Use my three phase editing process to ensure you catch more mistakes.
 I start with the Spelling/Grammar check from Microsoft Word.
 Then, I move on to Grammarly, which I use the premium version, but the free version is great, too.
 Finally, I read over my content once before publishing.

 You won’t catch every mistake in the world, but you’ll get more of them with this process than simply using a spelling/grammar check.